-Students who are not satisfied with the decisions of an MTSA committee (i.e. Progressions Committee) can appeal those decisions to the Appeals Committee, the highest appellate body in the School.
-The Appeals Committee has the right to review the entire issue, and may support the decision or return it to the committee for further review.
+Students who are not satisfied with the decisions of the Progressions Committee can appeal those decisions to the Appeals Committee, the highest appellate body in the School.
+The Appeals Committee has the right to review the entire issue, and may support the Progressions Committee's action or return it to the Progressions Committee for further review.

-STUDENT COUNSELING POLICY - 5.1.105
+STUDENT COUNSELING POLICY